dghubble/gologin/README.md

 * `TokenHandler` supports native mobile token login flows
 * Get the verified User/Account and access token from the `ctx`
 * Uses popular API libraries for models when available (e.g. [go-github](https://github.com/google/go-github) for the Github User)
-* Handlers work with any mux accepting an `http.Handler`
+* OAuth 2 State Parameter CSRF protection

 ## Flexibility

 * Agnostic to any sesison library or token library.
 Login handlers should not make choices about your session system.
-* Delegates control of OAuth 2 state parameters to `Stater` implementations.
+* Handlers work with any mux accepting an `http.Handler`
-* Delegates control of OAuth 1 temporary credentials (in-progress)
+* Configurable OAuth 2 state parameter handling (in-progress)
-* Includes OAuth1 and OAuth2 handlers to make it easy to contribute auth providers.
+* Configurable OAuth 1 request secret handling (in-progress)

 ## Install